Assassin's Creed publications: Assassin's Creed: Assassins (2015–2016)

-Assassin's Creed: Templars (2016)
+Assassin's Creed: Templars (2016–2017)

-Assassin's Creed: Templars is a comic book series published by Titan Comics, and a companion series to Assassin's Creed: Assassins.
-Written by Fred Van Lente and illustrated by Dennis Calero, the series debuted its first issue on March 23, 2016.
-In October 2016, Titan announced that after its ninth issue, Templars, along with its sister series, would be relaunched with a new creative team as Assassin's Creed: Uprising.

-The first story arc of the series (issues No. 1–5) is set in Shanghai in 1927 and revolves around a Templar known as the Black Cross, with the parallel modern-day story taking place in November 2013.
-The five issues were later published as Assassin's Creed: Templars – Volume 1: Black Cross on December 6, 2016.
-The second story arc (issues No. 6–9) has its modern-day story set in 2016, following Juhani Otso Berg and André Bolden as they explore the memories of the latter's ancestor Jan van der Graff in 1805.
+Assassin's Creed: Templars is a comic book series written by Fred Van Lente, illustrated by Dennis Calero, and published by Titan Comics.
+It ran for nine issues from March 23, 2016, to January 25, 2017.
+Similarly to its sister series, Assassin's Creed: Assassins, it is split into two story arcs.
+The first arc (Issues No. 1–5) is set in Shanghai in 1927 and revolves around a Templar known as the Black Cross, with the parallel modern-day story taking place in November 2013.
+The five issues were later published together as Assassin's Creed: Templars – Volume 1: Black Cross on December 6, 2016.
+The second arc (Issues No. 6–9) is set in 2016, following Juhani Otso Berg and André Bolden as they explore the memories of the latter's ancestor Jan van der Graff in 19th-century Libya.
 It was later published as Assassin's Creed: Templars – Volume 2: Cross of War on May 23, 2017.